 Courses in the discipline of mathematics, science, social sciences, humanities and courses in career option programs are eligible for students to enroll in under the PSEO Act.

-Spring 2018 online courses offered can be viewed by clicking here.
+Fall 2018 courses offered can be viewed by clicking here.

 The complete list of Graceland University majors and minors will assist you in choosing courses that fit into your chosen major.